JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    Amazon [Spot Fleet](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) allows you to book a combination of regular (On-Demand) and [spot]((https://aws.amazon.com/ec2/spot/)) instances based on the given criteria.
 See the following AWS documentation article for sample requests: [Spot Fleet example configurations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-examples.html).

-   1. In [AWS Management Console](https://aws.amazon.com/console/), Go to __Instances | Spot Requests | Request Spot Instances__.
+   3.1.&ensp;In [AWS Management Console](https://aws.amazon.com/console/), Go to __Instances | Spot Requests | Request Spot Instances__.

-   2. Specify the required AMI, minimum compute unit, availability zones, and other request details.
+   3.2.&ensp;Specify the required AMI, minimum compute unit, availability zones, and other request details.

-   3. Click __JSON config__ to download a JSON file with the spot fleet configuration parameters.
+   3.3.&ensp;Click __JSON config__ to download a JSON file with the spot fleet configuration parameters.
 Note that only fields from the [`SpotFleetRequestConfigData`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_SpotFleetRequestConfigData.html) class are supported.

       <img src="SpotFleetConfigButton.png" width="600" alt="Spot fleet config generation button in Amazon"/>

-   4. Paste the generated JSON configuration file in the **Spot Fleet Request** field in TeamCity.
+   3.4.&ensp;Paste the generated JSON configuration file in the **Spot Fleet Request** field in TeamCity.

       To run the image, TeamCity will launch spot instances matching the allocation strategy specified in the spot fleet configuration.